 One of the most frightening things that you can go through as a parent is having your child be arrested for a crime.
 No matter how old your child is — whether they’re barely a teenager or almost an adult — it’s important that you take action to protect your child and do everything possible to keep the charge off your child’s record.
-Here’s what you can do to help your child through the juvenile criminal system in Maryland.
+Here’s what you can do to help your child through the juvenile criminal system in Connecticut.

 Advise Your Child Not to Speak